Resize Images

 but the

-end result pixel size will never be larger than the original image.
+final pixel size will never be larger than the original image.
 Use this if

-you want to prevent up-sampling your image.
+you want to avoid upsampling your image.

-Please note that the size of the result may differ from the given parameter values.
+Note that the size of the result may differ from the given parameter values.

 Name | Type | Description |